Sándor Petőfi: Early life

 Petőfi was more interested in the theatre.
-In 1842 he joined a travelling theatre, but had to leave it to earn money.
-He wrote for a newspaper, but could not make enough from it.
+In 1842 he joined a travelling theatre but had to leave it to earn money.
+He wrote for a newspaper but could not make enough from it.
 Malnourished and sick, he went to Debrecen, where his friends helped him to get back on his feet.

-In 1844 he walked from Debrecen to Pest to find a publisher for his poems and he succeeded.
+In 1844 he walked from Debrecen to Pest to find a publisher for his poems and succeeded.
 His poems were becoming increasingly popular.
 He relied on folkloric elements and popular, traditional song-like verses.

-Among his longer works is the epic "János Vitéz" (John the Valiant; 1845).
+Among his longer works is the epic János Vitéz (John the Valiant; 1845).
 The poem is a fairy-tale notable for its length, 370 quatrains divided into 27 chapters, and for its clever wordplay.
 It has gained immense popularity in Hungary, however, Petőfi felt influenced by his editor, Imre Vahot, to continue writing folklore-style poems, while he wanted to use his Western-oriented education and write about growing revolutionary passions.
 (The government's censorship would have made such works difficult to publish.)